php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 condition in which the body has already been written to.

 This scenario can be avoided by providing a factory to create new streams.
-Due to the lack of formal standard for HTTP object factories, a developer must rely on a specific vendor implementation in order to create these objects.
+Due to the lack of a formal standard for HTTP object factories, a developer must rely on a specific vendor implementation in order to create these objects.

 Another pain point is when writing re-usable middleware or request handlers.
 In